House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Although a lot of electric vehicle manufacturers recommend that fires be left to burn out naturally, this isn’t always an option for firefighters, and they may choose to try and extinguish the fire in other ways.

-Civilians should never attempt to extinguish this kind of fire because a burning lithium-ion battery releases deadly chemicals that can prove fatal and putting the fire out exposes the individual to these chemicals.
+Civilians should never attempt to extinguish this kind of fire because a burning lithium-ion battery releases deadly chemicals that can prove fatal, and putting the fire out exposes the individual to these chemicals.

 How Hot Is a Car Fire?

-A car fire can reach temperatures of 1,500°F, which is several times hotter than the inside of a home oven.
+A car fire can reach temperatures of over 800ºC, which is several times hotter than the inside of a home oven.
 As such, it is important that you get away from a car that has caught fire or if you believe there is a fire in the engine.
 Experts advise that you release the bonnet using the lever inside the car but do not attempt to open the bonnet further.

 divider 1